Jumaruba/jtimesched/docs/03_assignment/03_assignment.md

 }
 ```

-Each test, call this function, which receives as parameter a `boolean isRunning`, which tells if the
+Each test calls this function, which receives as parameter:
-counter is running or not, the `column` of the row and the expected result value.
+- a `boolean isRunning`, which tells if the counter is running or not;

-All the tests look really similar: they are all `@ParameterizedTest`, which receives the column
+- the `column` of the row and the expected result value.

-as parameter and by a `@ValueSource` and internally they only call the `isEditableTemplate`.
+All the tests look really similar: they are all `@ParameterizedTest`, which receive the column as parameter through a `@ValueSource`, and,  internally, they only call the `isEditableTemplate`.

-All tests regarding the `col` variable passes.
+All tests regarding the `col` variable pass.

 ####  Testing `row` parameter
 The goal of this test is to make sure that the function `isCellEditable` doesn't return an `IndexOutOfBoundsException`.
 Many tests failed, since the program probably doesn't handle this scenario.

 Both the `row` and `col` tests includes the off and on-points discussed in the boundary tests section.